Arena-Rosnav: Towards Deployment of Deep-Reinforcement-Learning-Based Obstacle Avoidance into Conventional Autonomous Navigation Systems: Methodology

 \subsubsection{Neural Network Architecture and Agent Design}

 Our neural network architecture is illustrated in Fig. \ref{nn}.
 It consists of two networks, one for the value and one for the policy function.
 The input to our network is the 360 degree LIDAR scan, which we down-sampled to 344 values as well as the goal position and angle with respect to the robot.
 After two fully connected layers, we add a gated recurrent unit (GRU) as memory module to also consider past observations that are stored in a buffer.
 Subsequently, we train on a continuous action state for more flexibility and smoothness of actions \cite{faust2018prm}.
+We formalize the action space $A$ as following: